vulcand/vulcan/README.md

 Status
 =======

+Refactoring the entire thing based on everyone's feedback: moving fast, breaking things mode.
-Don't use it in production, early adopters and hackers are welcome
+Don't use it in production or staging or basically anywhere yet.

 Reverse proxy library